-MEMORANDUM FOR OFFICE OF THE INSPECTOR GENERAL, DEPARTMENT OF DEFENSE
+MEMORANDUM FOR OFFICE OF THE INSPECTOR GENERAL.
+DEPARTMENT OF DEFENSE

-SUBJECT: Fiscal Year (FY) 2019 Financial Statement Audit - General Fund
+SUBJECT: Fiscal Year (FY) 2020 Financial Statement Audit - General Fund

-Thank you for the opportunity to comment on the Independent Auditors' report on the audit of the Defense Logistics Agency's (DLA) FY 2019 General Fund (GF) financial statements.
-We concur with the conclusions.
+Thank you for the opportunity to comment on Ernst & Young, LLP, Independent Auditor Reports on the Defense Logistics Agency's (DLA), General Fund (GF) financial statements for Fiscal Year 2020.
+We acknowledge and concur with the material weaknesses and the disclaimer of opinion.

-The Independent Auditors, Ernst & Young, identified certain deficiencies in the areas of accounting processes, internal controls, financial reporting and financial systems.
-DLA will continue working to resolve the material weaknesses and strengthen internal controls around operations, reporting, and financial systems as we work within the tenets of the audit priorities set by the Office of the Under Secretary of Defense.
+DLA acknowledges the material weaknesses and control deficiencies identified in the areas of financial systems, internal controls, and business processes that impact financial reporting, and will continue working to resolve the material weaknesses and strengthen internal controls around operations, reporting, and financial systems by prioritizing remediation efforts that will effect positive progress toward a favorable opinion.